anfraz7/anyas-physics-major-advice/_pages/08-statement-of-purpose.md

 I have described down below what I take to be the elements of a good SOP, in the order that I put them in my essay.
 There are of course always many valid ways to write a good SOP but from proofreading other successful SOPs this seems to be pretty standard.

 Again, I'm choosing not to share my essay online since I'm using it for a few fellowships next year.
 I direct you to my friend Rachel's guide that I linked in the introduction for a good SOP example.
+[This website](https://www.alexhunterlang.com/nsf-fellowship) also has a bunch of NSF GRFP SOP examples, which are a bit longer than the typical PhD SOP but nonetheless helpful.
+Typically anything under the "Intellectual Merit" section of a GRFP SOP will go in your PhD SOP, while anything in the "Broader Impacts" section will go in your PhD Personal Statement.

 # general guidelines